sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/tokens.md

 ### Add a hook that uses token substitution

 Now you have a resusable check that will send disk usage alerts at default or entity-specific thresholds.
-You may want to add a [hook][8] that will list more details about disk usage for warning and critical events.
+You may want to add a [hook][8] to list more details about disk usage for warning and critical events.

 The hook in this example will list disk usage in human-readable format, with error messages filtered from the hook output.
 By default, the hook will list details for the top directory and the first layer of subdirectories.